morningred88/AWS/Advanced_Storage_notes.md

 * **Edge location**: Anywhere does not have internet or far away from cloud
 * **OpsHub**: Software you download and install in your computer/laptop.
 Once OpsHub is installed, it gives you graphical interface to connect your snow devices to configure and use them.

+## Storage gateway

+There are 4 kinds of gateways